-COMPILATION OF PUBLIC INPUT
+COMPILATION OF INPUT

-The first Public Input Workshop was held on Wednesday, September 20th, 2017 at the Canandaigua Town Hall from 2:00- 3:00pm.
-This meeting launched the planning process for the Ontario County Road 16 Pedestrian & Bicycle Accommodations Feasibility Study.
-The team outlined the project scope & schedule, project objectives, areas of concern and discussed tools for gathering information.
+The first Public Input Workshop launched the planning process for the Ontario County Road 16 Pedestrian & Bicycle Study.
+The team outlined the project scope and schedule, project objectives, and areas of concern.
+The team also discussed tools for gathering information.
+Specific study topics suggested include: